Cardboard Catering Trays

 Cardboard Tray With Dividers For Organized Sections

 Cardboard trays with dividers help businesses separate food types inside the same tray.
-Dividers keep fruits, pastries, sandwiches, and snacks in their own sections so flavours and shapes stay neat.
-This supports clean presentation for guests and makes it easy to read the layout at a glance.
+Dividers keep fruits, pastries, sandwiches, and snacks in their own sections so shapes and placements remain clear.
+This supports readable layout for guests and helps staff confirm items at a glance.
 Dividers also limit movement during transport when trays are carried or stacked.

-These trays make event planning easier because staff can arrange mixed items inside one tray without mixing or sliding.
-Dividers may be removable or fixed depending on the serving requirement, giving planners flexibility for different menus.
-One tray can carry sweet items on one side and savoury items on the other without cross-contact.
+These trays help event handling because staff can arrange mixed items inside one tray without mixing or sliding.
+Dividers may be removable or fixed depending on the serving requirement, which allows menu changes without changing the full tray format.
+One tray can hold sweet items on one side and savory items on the other without contact.

 Why Dividers Support Mixed Food Arrangements